Kernel-Based Distributed Q-Learning: A Scalable Reinforcement Learning Approach for Dynamic Treatment Regimes: Introduction

-$\bullet$ Quality guarantee: Quality is crucial in medical treatment, as even a small mistake can result in negative outcomes for patients.
-This necessitates not only a strong understanding of the reasons and methods behind specific treatment decisions but also robust and solid theoretical guarantees supporting the effectiveness of Q-learning.
-This requirement eliminates the use of some heuristic yet intricate designs of Q-learning \citep{oroojlooyjadid2022deep,fan2020theoretical} for generating DTRs.
+$\bullet$ Quality guarantee: Quality is crucial in medical treatment, as even a small mistake {may result in extremely} negative outcomes for patients.
+This necessitates not only a strong understanding of {treatment decisions but also solid theoretical guarantees supporting the effectiveness}.
+This requirement eliminates the use of some heuristic yet intricate designs of Q-learning \citep{oroojlooyjadid2022deep} for generating DTRs.

-$\bullet$ Computation costs: In recent years, large amounts of EHRs related to chronic diseases, such as cancer, diabetes, and mental illness, have been collected to aid in medical diagnosis.
-This increase in data size has allowed for the identification of previously unknown symptoms, but it also poses significant scalability challenges for the Q-learning algorithms used, in terms of storage and computational complexity.
-As a result, commonly used but computationally intensive approaches, such as deep Q-learning \citep{franccois2018introduction}, are not suitable for DTRs.
+$\bullet$ Computational costs: This increase in data size poses significant scalability challenges for the Q-learning algorithms, in terms of storage and computational complexity. {This scalability requirement excludes the popular deep learning in DTR since it inherently entails a substantial number of parameters and hyperparameter, markedly escalating the computational resource requirements.}

 The characteristics discussed above place strict limitations on the use of Q-learning for generating DTRs.
 The need for quality guarantees excludes the commonly used linear Q-learning \citep{murphy2005generalization}, and the demands for computational efficiency and interpretability make the widely adopted deep Q-learning \citep{oroojlooyjadid2022deep} unsuitable for DTRs.
 In this paper, we aim to create a scalable Q-learning algorithm that has solid theoretical guarantees for DTRs.